How to Make Bones Strong: Foods, Tips & Supplements that Work

 On the other hand, we have drug companies offering an array of expensive osteoporosis medications.
 If you’re a regular reader, you may know by now that I am not a fan of Big Pharma’s tactics when it comes to pitching products to consumers.
 The glossy magazine ads and smiling spokesmodels on television only tell you part of the story.
 For the rest, you need to look at the fine print in the drug insert, where you’ll see that the side effects of these drugs may include disastrous things like disintegration of the jaw bone, unusual bone fractures, upset stomach, vision disorders, and more.

-Those side effects are what brought Susan to my office not long ago.
+Those side effects are what made my friend Susan ask for advice recently.
 She had been taking one of the most popular osteoporosis drugs for about two years.
 Then, a friend who was also taking the medication suffered a horrific case of jawbone erosion requiring multiple surgeries to repair the crumbling bone.
 Susan’s friend’s jaw never healed properly and, to this day, she has trouble eating and drinking.

 “After seeing what she went through, I don’t feel comfortable taking the medication any more,” Susan told me.
 “But I don’t want to end up hunched over like my grandmother, either.
 Isn’t there something I can do to keep my bones strong without creating a whole other set of problems?”